nodejs/node/doc/api/dns.md

 Uses the DNS protocol to resolve a IPv4 addresses (`A` records) for the `hostname`.
-The `addresses` argument passed to the `callback` function will contain an array of IPv4 addresses (e.g.
+The `addresses` argument passed to the `callback` function will contain an array of IPv4 addresses (for example:
 `['74.125.79.104', '74.125.79.105', '74.125.79.106']`).